destino92/Udacity-arcade_game/README.md

 -To win the game the player as to unlock all ingredients and cooking directions.<br />
 -If there are more than ten enemies on the board the game will be over.

-THE REMAINING DIRECTIONS WILL BE FIND ON THE GAME WEBSITE.
+THE REMAINING DIRECTIONS WILL BE FOUND ON THE GAME WEBSITE.

 Destino D.